mdnajmul/bicycle-mart-react/README.md

 ## Project Description

+- This project is based on an online bicycle sell market & fully responsive.
+- Users need to login via Google or Email/Password (also create a new account).
+- Have admin and user dashboard.
+Admin can add products, delete products, manage orders.
+- For admin featured testing, login via using email: admin@admin.com & password: 123456
 - Here All Brands Bicycles Are Available
 - We Provide More Than 20 Brands Bicycle
 - We Provide Easy Payment System